ADVERTISEMENT

 Robotics edge computing with robots processing data locally for low-latency control.

-In addition, Robotics Edge Computing will support “Offline-First” operations for mission-critical robotics applications, allowing robots to continue performing their tasks even when disconnected from the cloud, and, once connectivity is restored, to synchronize log and metric data.
+Additionally, Robotics Edge Computing will enable “Offline First” operation for mission-critical robotics applications, allowing robots to perform their tasks regardless of whether they are connected to the cloud and, upon reconnecting to the cloud, to sync log and metric data.

 Edge Computing Robotics: Real-Time Intelligence Where Robots Operate